 Everyone is different and so I coach each person in a way that makes sense for them.
 Some people like ‘homework’, visual aids, and lots of messaging in between sessions.
 Others prefer to stick to pure coaching and nothing else.
 Some would like to understand the psychology behind the techniques.
 Others would rather just experience things and not worry too much how it all works.
 These are the things we’d figure out together over time, to arrive at what works best for you.
 And we’ll adapt as things change.

-If you’d like to experience the value you’ll get from a conversation with me, book a free, 60-minute call now:
+If you’d like to experience the value you’ll get from a conversation with me, book your free call now:

 Frequently Asked Questions

-• A Discovery call is a free, 50-minute no-pressure Zoom (or phone) call where you can learn about coaching, get all your questions answered, and see if it’s a good fit for you right now.
+A Discovery call is a free, 30-minute no-pressure Zoom (or Teams) call where you can learn about coaching, get all your questions answered, and see if it’s a good fit for you right now.

 I’ll start by making sure you’re comfortable and we have everything we need to dive into things.